What Is an ETF?

 Most ETFs are index funds.
 They track a specific index, such as the S&P 500, rather than being actively managed by a manager who buys and sells investments for the fund with the aim of beating market returns.
 Index ETFs — just like index mutual funds — make it easy to build a highly diversified portfolio at a low cost.

 In contrast, actively managed funds, whether ETFs or traditional mutual funds, inevitably charge higher expenses than index funds.
-If you consider yourself an active investor eager to access various types of esoteric investing strategies, or you think there are some managers who truly can beat the market, then there’s a possibility that an actively managed ETF or mutual fund is right for you.
+If you consider yourself an active investor or day trader eager to access various types of esoteric investing strategies, or you think there are some managers who truly can beat the market, then there’s a possibility that an actively managed ETF or mutual fund is right for you.

 Investing for retirement